 - Ask for documentation of data destruction, either through a Certificate of Destruction (COD) or Certificate of Sanitization (COS).
 This provides additional documentation of the ITAD process and can put your mind at ease that discarded assets are handled properly.

 Do you want to implement an ITAD process, but you’re worried about data security?
-Tech Dump has you covered!
+Repowered has you covered!
 We operate legally and ethically, making sure your data is destroyed and recycled with your best interest and the environment in mind.
 Give us a call at 763-432-3117 to learn more.

 If you’d like to learn more about the importance of implementing an ITAD process for your business, check out one of our latest posts here!